donedgardo/blog/content/blog/top-10-things-I-hate-about-your-code.md

   takeCritialDamage(amount){ this.health -= amount * 2; }
 }
 ```

+Now that's a lot clearer and less convoluted!

 ## 8. Heavy use of comments.
 Comments do not make up for bad code.
 Comments usually lie and carry misinformation because the code changes, but no one maintains them.